golang/go/gopls/doc/analyzers.md

 variable is known to escape the current loop iteration:
  1. a call to go or defer at the end of the loop body
  2. a call to golang.org/x/sync/errgroup.Group.Go at the end of the loop body
+ 3. a call testing.T.Run where the subtest body invokes t.Parallel()

-The analyzer only considers references in the last statement of the loop body as it is not deep enough to understand the effects of subsequent statements which might render the reference benign.
+In the case of (1) and (2), the analyzer only considers references in the last statement of the loop body as it is not deep enough to understand the effects of subsequent statements which might render the reference benign.

 For example: